SanderNF/Twitch-Chat/README.md

 channel_name=<your-channel-name>
 ```

-Run `Quick_setup.ps1`
+Run `Quick_setup.bat`
 > [!NOTE]
-> this will setup the venv and prompt to install as a startup program
+> this will setup the venv and start the server